-Tufts welcomes applications for transfer admission from students who will have completed some college by the time they plan to enroll at Tufts.
-Our only entry point for transfer students is in the fall.
-The number of transfer students who matriculate to Tufts in a given year varies.
+Tufts University welcomes applications for transfer admission to the School of Arts and Sciences, the School of Engineering, and the School of the Museum of Fine Arts at Tufts.
+Our only entry point for transfer students is the fall semester.
+The number of incoming transfer students in a given year varies.

 Transfer Application Timeline